 - 1 AA Book (NA book available upon request)

 - Board games

 - Flat screen televisions and alarm clock in each room

 Please note: With our current joint battle against the novel coronavirus (COVID-19), and RCA’s desire to keep everyone as safe as possible, we are not accepting drop-offs of personal items to current patients in our facilities.
-All our facilities are equipped with laundry facilities as well as ability to provide any toiletry products your loved one may need during their treatment stay.
-Your loved one will continue to be able to receive mail and packages that should be limited to only essential items such as nicotine products which are not provided by the facility.
+All our facilities are equipped with laundry facilities as well as the ability to provide any toiletry products you may need during your treatment stay.
+You will continue to be able to receive mail and packages from loved ones, but they should be limited to essential items such as nicotine products which are not provided by the facility.